pgtinsley/bt_hw/README.md

 ## Lab03.cpp

-Program to determine the value of the voltage gain after user inputs the number of stages and the frequency in an amplifier.
+Program to determine the value of the voltage gain after user inputs the number of stages and the frequency in an amplifier

 If in root directory, navigate to pt/Lab03/ with:
 ```shell